 Number of servings (yield): 9

 Makes about 9 servings.
 Nutritional breakdown will change depending on the exact ingredients you use.
-Using regular (not light) tofu and Barilla Tuscan Herb Pasta Sauce (with 70 calories and 2 grams of fat per 1/2 cup) and no optional ingredients, one serving provides 190 calories, 47 calories from fat, 5.2g total fat, 0mg cholesterol, 809.6mg sodium, 269.6mg potassium, 25.4g carbohydrates, 5.6g fiber, 7.7g sugar, 11.1g protein, 5.3 points.
+Using regular (not light) tofu and Barilla Tuscan Herb Pasta Sauce (with 70 calories and 2 grams of fat per 1/2 cup) and no optional ingredients except salt, one serving provides 190 calories, 47 calories from fat, 5.2g total fat, 0mg cholesterol, 809.6mg sodium, 269.6mg potassium, 25.4g carbohydrates, 5.6g fiber, 7.7g sugar, 11.1g protein, 5.3 points.

 The lasagna seemed to be a hit at last night’s dinner.
 The pan returned home empty (and not just because E. ate 4 pieces!)
 I regret that I never got the opportunity to find out who the vegetarians in the group were, but it felt good just to know that they were there.